PrestaShop/traces/README.md

 exclusions | List of excluded users. keepExcludedUsers | Set to `true` to flag excluded contributors instead of filtering them out from the output. fieldsWhitelist | List of fields to keep from the API result.
-Leave blank if you want to keep them all.
+Leave blank if you want to keep them all. extractEmailDomain | Set to `true` to extract the user's email domain and include it in the generated file

 ## License